gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/toolchain/riscv/install.md

 ### GNU/Linux

-The GNU/Linux versions of **RISC-V Embedded GCC** are packed as TGZ archives.
+The GNU/Linux versions of **RISC-V Embedded GCC** are packed as .tgz archives.
 Download the latest version named like:

-- `gnu-mcu-eclipse-riscv-none-gcc-7.2.0-2-20180111-2230-centos64.tgz`
+- `gnu-mcu-eclipse-riscv-none-gcc-{{ page.version-id }}-{{ page.version-date }}-centos64.tgz`
-- `gnu-mcu-eclipse-riscv-none-gcc-7.2.0-2-20180111-2230-centos32.tgz`
+- `gnu-mcu-eclipse-riscv-none-gcc-{{ page.version-id }}-{{ page.version-date }}-centos32.tgz`

-As the name implies, these are CentOS `tar.gz` archives, but can be executed on most recent GNU/Linux distributions (they were tested on Debian, Ubuntu, Manjaro, SuSE and Fedora).
+As the name implies, the binaries were created on CentOS, but can be executed on most recent GNU/Linux distributions (they were tested on Debian, Ubuntu, Manjaro, SuSE and Fedora).
 Select the `-centos64` file for 64-bits machines and the `-centos32` file for 32-bits machines.

 To install the toolchain, unpack the archive and copy it to  `/${HOME}/opt/gnu-mcu-eclipse/riscv-none-gcc/`: